Abu Dhabi real estate firm, owned by ruling family, in dollar sukuk sale

 The agency has assigned PD a sub-investment grade ‘BB’ long-term issuer rating, constrained by its “limited portfolio size in a fragmented and weak Abu Dhabi real estate market and its high leverage,” but “supported by good asset quality, locational advantage, and strong shareholders.”

-The bond sale would largely refinance existing loans, a source familiar with the matter said.
+The bond sale would largely refinance existing loans, two sources with knowledge of the matter said, one of them adding it was likely to be around $500 million.

+The Gulf rarely sees private companies tap the international debt markets, and one of the sources said the deal would pave the way for new issuers.

+“They will come back to the market.
+This is the first transaction,” the source said, adding the goal was to follow this debut five-year deal with medium- to long-term funding in the future.

 PD’s properties in development are expected to result in revenue growth of between 4% and 5% this year and 25% to 30% in 2022.
 Its portfolio “will remain small in a regional context” despite the additions and potential acquisitions, S&P said.